rust-alt/cargo-esr/README.md

  when sorting search results.
 Only GitHub repositories are supported.

  Score contributing factors, and the chosen weight for them is completely arbitrary.
 And thus shouldn't be taken too seriously.
 Neither should the **exact scores** be relied on for evaluation (more on that below in the **Caveats** section).

- The idea is to try to narrow down the possibilities from, let's say 23, to 2-3 solid choices.
+ The idea is to try to narrow down the possibilities to 2-3 solid choices.
  Reducing the need for constantly engaging with the *official community*.
  And providing a more objective view into the swarm, and its current state of affairs.

 ## Contact